nektro/apps.nektro.net/README.md

 [![travis](https://img.shields.io/travis/nektro/apps.nektro.net.svg)]()

 A suite of Progressive Web Apps built to provide basic applications commonly found on many operating systems available as offline-available web apps.
+No analytics.
+No ads.
+No Tracking.
+Just the applications you need to get your work done.

 ## Getting Started
 View all these apps online at https://apps.nektro.net/